a-postx/Delobytes.Extensions.Configuration/README.en.md

 }
 ```

-4. Add object that will represent your settings or secrets:
+4. Create an object that will represent your settings or secrets:

 ```csharp
 public class AppSecrets